Hendrie Valley Trails

 Are the trails free to access?

-NOTE: General Admission applies to access the Arboretum during bloom season (May and June)
+NOTE: Time-ticketed parking applies to access the Arboretum during bloom season (May and June)

 Though hiking the trails is free, maintaining them and the nature sanctuaries (home to over 1,000 species) requires significant investment.
 Please consider support RBG’s conservation efforts with a donation.
 Learn more at rbg.ca/donate